This post was updated to reflect current trends and information.

 These two examples below describe how an Advanced Shipping Notice (ASN) 856 transaction set looks like in xml format, and then displays the same information in X12 format after it has been converted to EDI by our EDI2XML translation and communication service.

-- One more additional advantage of using the 856 document is that customers receive information about shipments in advance so they can better manage their inventory coverage.
+5. One more additional advantage of using the EDI 856 document is that customers receive information about shipments in advance so they can better manage their inventory coverage.

-Implementation of the ASN document considerable decreases receiving costs and give the possibility of warehouse automation.
+Implementation of the ASN document considerably decreases receiving costs and gives the possibility of warehouse automation.

 - Eliminates the need for paper-based communications